monome/docs/iii/code.md

 ### slew

 Stepped interpolation between values over specified time interval.
-No hard limit to how many slews can be created, though memory or cpu time will eventually cause problems with high numbers of simaltaneous slews.
+No hard limit to how many slews can be created, though memory or cpu time will eventually cause problems with high numbers of simultaneous slews.

 | function | description |
 | --- | --- |